 This metric measured the percent of partners and a current status of a partner that already have a project designed with results and data and a draft of a proposal with a funding opportunity identified and aligned.
-At mid-August, 2021, data showed that a 31.4 % of partners have a draft of proposal and at least a funding opportunity aligned with CHIP with a 24-45% completed, while a 20 % of partners have a draft of proposal and at least a funding opportunity aligned with CHIP and a 48.6 of partners have a draft of proposal and at least a funding opportunity aligned with CHIP with a 75-100 % completed.
+At mid-August, 2021, data showed that a 31.4 % of partners have a draft of proposal and at least a funding opportunity aligned with CHIP with a 24-45% completed, while a 20% of partners have a draft of proposal and at least a funding opportunity aligned with CHIP and a 48.6 of partners have a draft of proposal and at least a funding opportunity aligned with CHIP and a 48.6 of partners have a draft of proposal and at least a funding opportunity aligned.